Why Your Email Address Could Be Costing You Everything (And How to Fix It)

 When we set up Microsoft 365 for our clients, we’re not just giving them a fancy email address.
 We’re building a fortress around their communications.

-Exchange Online Protection works like a really smart bouncer for your inbox—it knows the difference between legitimate emails and trouble.
+Works like a really smart bouncer for your inbox—it knows the difference between legitimate emails and trouble.

-Advanced Threat Protection is like having a cybersecurity expert reading every email before you do.
+Like having a cybersecurity expert reading every email before you do.
 It catches those AI-generated phishing attempts that look perfect to the human eye.

 The best part?
 All of this comes included when it’s set up properly.
 Most small businesses have access to these features but don’t know they exist.